electron/electron/docs/styleguide.md

 ```

 The title can be `###` or `####`-levels depending on whether it is an event of
-module or class.
+a module or a class.

-The arguments of an event have the same rules with methods.
+The arguments of an event have the same rules as methods.

 ### Properties

-The chapter of property must be in following form:
+The properties chapter must be in following form:

 ```markdown
 ### session.defaultSession